Skip to main content

 • Experiencing withdrawal symptoms after quitting a substance

 According to SAMHSA, people diagnosed with depression, an anxiety disorder, schizophrenia, or a personality disorder more often will deal with substance abuse problems.
+This can lead to an individual seek help at a substance abuse detox at a dual diagnosis treatment facility like Sana at Stowe.
 A family history of mental health disorders or addiction, as well as struggling with your self-image or self-esteem are other factors that can make you more susceptible to co-occurring disorders.

 When left untreated, co-occurring disorders will often increase in severity over time.
 As they continue on, you’re at greater risk for both mental and physical decline.
 Devastating consequences like damaged relationships, job loss, homelessness, and trouble with law enforcement are all potential realities for people with co-occurring disorders, not to mention the possibility of self-harm and suicidal ideation.